USS Washtenaw County: 1973, Special Device Minesweeper

 On 9 February 1973 Washtenaw County was decommissioned at Yokosuka after completing conversion to a "Special Device Minesweeper" and became Washtenaw County (MSS-2).
 That same day, she departed Yokosuka for Subic Bay where she underwent a restricted availability in preparation for minesweeping operations to be conducted along the coast of North Vietnam.
 On 2 April the ship stood out of Subic Bay, bound for Haiphong harbor in North Vietnam.
 She reached that port on 6 April and joined TF 78, the force assigned to sweep up the mines following the termination of hostilities between the United States and North Vietnam.

 Washtenaw County served as a special type of auxiliary craft to check the channels for mines.
 Specially configured for that purpose over the previous two months and manned by a volunteer skeleton crew, she was to make several transits of the mined areas to ascertain whether or not sweeping operations had to be made.
 She made her first six runs on 14 April, thereby becoming the first American ship to enter Haiphong in over a decade.
 She was scheduled to make an additional six transits the next day; but, after the first two, political complications in the negotiations between the United States and North Vietnam caused an interruption in minesweeping operations.
 Ultimately, Washtenaw County took a 50-day break in operations at Subic Bay while the negotiators resolved the political difficulties.
 On 15 June, she departed Subic Bay once more and reached Haiphong again on the morning of 20 June.
 She completed her assignments in Operation End Sweep and departed Haiphong.
 She returned to Subic Bay in July to await the completion of other phases of the operation.
 On 24 July she headed for Yokosuka with Westchester County and reached that port on 30 July.
 Washtenaw County completed final deactivation work during the following month, and her name was struck from the Naval Vessel Register on 30 August 1973.

 Awards

 Washtenaw County earned 17 battle stars, two Presidential Unit Citations, two Navy Unit Commendations, and four Meritorious Unit Commendations for Vietnam service.

 Commercial service

-Washtenaw County was sold to a man Arthur A. Raz in 1983.
+Washtenaw County was sold to Arthur A. Raz in 1983.
 After his purchase, it partially sank in the Willamette River due to a frozen pipe.